Your ChatGPT and Claude, working together in one workspace, with memory, context, and a team of specialized agents alongside them.

 Pulse’s manifest doubles as a dep manifest. pip / npm runs before the first file is written.
 No half-built projects with missing imports.

 Every build runs.
-Output is parsed, errors captured, exit codes checked.
-If it doesn’t start, it didn’t build — no false greens.
+Output parsed, errors captured, exit codes checked, plus import-resolution and manifest cross-checks so a build that silently skipped a file can’t pass.
+If it doesn’t start, it didn’t build.

 Mid-build U-turn?
 Hit halt.
 Agents stop cleanly, the partial state is preserved, and the workshop returns to idle.